 “Jane Eyre” by Charlotte Bronte

 “Lean In” by Sheryl Sandberg

-Every time I hear the phrase “lean in,” I think of this scene.
+Every time I hear the phrase “lean in,” I think of

 “The Joy Luck Club” by Amy Tan

 I have a glimmer of interest in this one.
 What do you guys think?

 “The House of the Spirits” by Isabel Allende

 This is the best of Allende’s books, with the most literary merit.
 She does the best when she puts the femmhammer down and just tells weird stories.

 “Lives of Girls and Women” by Alice Munro

 Worth reading?
 Anyone?